Table of contents

 Follow through thoroughly: By deploying abandoned cart programs, marketers can encourage customers to return and finish purchases, regardless of which channel they began the interaction.
 Also, automated follow-up messages can thank customers and sometimes offer discounts for future purchases.

 Maintain the channels: Above all, don't let up.
 Testing can't be a one-and-done activity relegated to the last few days before launch.
 It should be a systematic process in your business.
 Test segments and determine whether you can segment in even more detail for even better targeting.
 A mix of qualitative and quantitative data can help make measured decisions about your most important channels.

 Is omnichannel commerce for you?

 Omnichannel commerce is a simple progression of a data-driven market strategy.
-As more customers have moved to online shopping in the wake of the pandemic, it has transformed from a nice-to-have strategy to a must-have for a successful e-commerce business.
+As more customers have moved to online shopping in the wake of the pandemic, expecting a personalized experience at every step of the way, the omnichannel approach has transformed from a nice-to-have strategy to a must-have for a successful e-commerce business.

 Brands should also have a platform and solutions partners that make it easy to aggregate all data sources and glean insights.

 To learn more about omnichannel customer experiences and strategies, visit Sitecore's omnichannel and commerce resources sections where you'll find articles, links to webinars, guides, and related topics.